Fort Belvoir: Fort

-The Combat Developments Command, established in 1962 under Lieutenant General John P. Daley (1962-63), was located at Fort Belvoir.
+The Combat Developments Command, established in 1962 under Lieutenant General John P. Daley (1962–63), was located at Fort Belvoir.
 Lieutenant General John Norton (general) was its last commander.
-Occupying the position until June 1973, Norton assisted in the continued reorganization of the Army, unsuccessfully attempting to preserve CDC.
-CDC was later merged into the new Training and Doctrine Command.
+Occupying the position until June 1973, Norton assisted in the continued reorganization of the Army, unsuccessfully attempting to preserve CDC, which was later merged into the new Training and Doctrine Command.

 The engineer school, which came to host the Engineer Officer Basic Course, relocated in 1988 from Fort Belvoir to Fort Leonard Wood, Missouri.

 As a result of the 2005 Base Realignment and Closure Commission, a substantial number of personnel were transferred to Fort Belvoir, and others were civilians employed there.
-All major Washington, D.C.-area National Geospatial-Intelligence Agency (NGA) facilities, including those in Bethesda, Maryland, Reston, Virginia, and Washington, D.C. were consolidated at a new facility, the NGA Campus East, situated on the former Engineer Proving Ground site.
+All major Washington, DC-area National Geospatial-Intelligence Agency (NGA) facilities, including those in Bethesda, Maryland, Reston, Virginia, and Washington, DC, were consolidated at a new facility, the NGA Campus East, situated on the former Engineer Proving Ground site.
 The cost of the new center was $2.4 billion.

 In March 2017, the Army Historical Foundation announced its intent to begin the construction of the National Museum of the United States Army at Fort Belvoir.
 The museum, set on 84 acre, tells the story of the army since 1775.
-The 185000 sqft museum features historical galleries, an interactive "Experiential Learning Center" and the Army Theater.
-There are outdoor venues which include a Memorial Garden, Amphitheater, Parade Ground, and Army Trail.
+The 185000 sqft museum features historical galleries, an interactive Experiential Learning Center, and the Army Theater.
+The outdoor venues include a Memorial Garden, Amphitheater, Parade Ground, and Army Trail.
 It opened to the public on 11 November 2020.

-In 2020, in the wake of the George Floyd protests and petitions to rename U.S. Army bases with names related to the Confederacy, it was proposed that the fort be renamed as well.
-While not named after a Confederate officer, it was renamed after a slave plantation that was once owned by prominent 18th century Loyalist land owner George William Fairfax.
+In 2020, in the wake of the George Floyd protests and petitions to rename U.S. Army bases with names related to the Confederacy, the fort was proposed to be renamed, as well.
+While not named after a Confederate officer, it was renamed after a slave plantation that was once owned by prominent 18th-century Loyalist landowner George William Fairfax.
 Representative Howard W. Smith, who requested the 1930 renaming, was an old-school Southern Democrat who was sympathetic to the then-popular Dunning School of history that revered the Confederacy, and resented a base in Virginia being named after Andrew A. Humphreys, a Union Army general.
 The name of the base has been criticized as improperly nostalgic for slavery and the antebellum era.

 In June 2021, the fort was initially included in a list of military bases to be considered for renaming by a newly created Naming Commission.
-Later in March 2022, the Commission determined that Fort Belvoir did not meet the criteria provided in the 2021 National Defense Authorization Act for making a renaming recommendation.
-However, the Commission recommended that the Department of Defense conduct its own review of the naming of the fort based on results of the commission's historical research.
+Later in March 2022, the commission determined that Fort Belvoir did not meet the criteria provided in the 2021 National Defense Authorization Act for making a renaming recommendation, but the commission recommended that the Department of Defense conduct its own review of the naming of the fort based on results of the commission's historical research.